Skip to content

 Other Methods

-For small & medium businesses not yet impacted by the e-invoicing mandate, e-invoicing via the MyInvois central platform is possible using the same rules, while traditional methods also remain allowed:
+For small businesses not impacted by the e-invoicing mandate, e-invoicing via the MyInvois central platform is possible using the same rules, while traditional methods also remain allowed:

 • Paper-based invoices